 What is gum disease?

-What can I do about dry mouth
+Can I do anything about dry mouth?

-?Dry mouth can make you more susceptible to getting cavities.
+Dry mouth can make you more likely to get cavities.
 Your dentist may want to use fluoride gels or rinses to help strengthen your teeth.
 Talk to your dentist about using an artificial saliva product if you experience severe dry mouth.
 Artificial saliva can help you with eating and speaking.2